Finding solutions to one of today’s biggest market challenges: Part 1

 - Contractor must be registered, licensed and reputable (documented contractor approval process should be maintained)

-- DIY projects allowed: only when renovation funds do not exceed 10% of value of home, material cost only and restricted to 1 unit, owner-occupied home
+- DIY projects allowed: only when renovation funds do not exceed 10% of value of home, material cost only and restricted to 1-unit, owner-occupied home

-Funding and Payments:
+Funding and Payments

 Renovation loans are 100% funded at the time of loan closing with a fully amortizing payment schedule.
 Upon loan closing, the lender holds the funds for renovation in an interest-bearing custodial or escrow account.
 As the construction proceeds, the builder submits disbursement requests directly to the lender who verifies, through title and appraisal updates, that work is proceeding at the expected pace.
 New program policies allow for up to 50% of materials costs to be disbursed to builder at time of loan closing.